biolink/biolink-model/docs/index.md

 ### Edge Properties

+ * [associated environmental context](associated_environmental_context.md) - An attribute that can be applied to an association where the association holds between two entities located or occurring in a particular environment.
+For example, two microbial taxa may interact in the context of a human gut; a disease may give rise to a particular phenotype in a particular environmental exposure.
  * [association slot](association_slot.md) - any slot that relates an association to another entity
+     * [associated environmental context](associated_environmental_context.md) - An attribute that can be applied to an association where the association holds between two entities located or occurring in a particular environment.
+For example, two microbial taxa may interact in the context of a human gut; a disease may give rise to a particular phenotype in a particular environmental exposure.
      * [association type](association_type.md) - connects an association to the category of association (e.g. gene to phenotype)
      * [catalyst qualifier](catalyst_qualifier.md) - a qualifier that connects an association between two causally connected entities (for example, two chemical entities, or a chemical entity in that changes location) and the gene product, gene, or complex that enables or catalyzes the change.
      * [chi squared statistic](chi_squared_statistic.md) - represents the chi-squared statistic computed from observations